TheRealZero/TheRealZero.github.io/_posts/2025-04-11-Dont-Call-It-A-Comeback.md

 # Don't Call it a Conference, It's Been Here for Years

-This week I had the great pleasure of attending the `2025 PowerShell and DevOPs Global Summit` in Bellevue, Washington.
+This week I had the great pleasure of attending the `2025 PowerShell and DevOps Global Summit` in Bellevue, Washington.

 This is a conference that spans 4 days and brings speakers and attendees in from all over for talks and presentations that include everything from face-melting 4 hour deep dives to life-changing 25 minute sessions.